balderdashy/sails-docs/concepts/ORM/Models.md

 ###### Custom model methods

 Waterline allows you to define custom methods on your models.
-This feature takes advantage of the fact that Waterline models ignore unrecognized keys, so you do need to be careful about inadvertently overriding built-in methods and dynamic finders (don't define methods named "create", etc.)  Custom model methods are most useful for extrapolating controller code that relates to a particular model; i.e. this allows you to pull code your controllers and into reusuable functions that can be called from anywhere (i.e. don't depend on `req` or `res`.)
+This feature takes advantage of the fact that Waterline models ignore unrecognized keys, so you do need to be careful about inadvertently overriding built-in methods and dynamic finders (don't define methods named "create", etc.)  Custom model methods are most useful for extrapolating controller code that relates to a particular model; i.e. this allows you to pull code out of your controllers and into reusuable functions that can be called from anywhere (i.e. don't depend on `req` or `res`.)

 Model methods are generally asynchronous functions.
 By convention, asynchronous model methods should be 2-ary functions, which accept an object of inputs as their first argument (usually called `opts` or `options`) and a Node callback as the second argument.
 Alternatively, you might opt to return a promise (both strategies work just fine- it's a matter of preference.
 If you don't have a preference, stick with Node callbacks.)